juseojo/juseojo/README.md

 I was 42seoul cardet from November 2021 to October 22,

-I'm trying to become IOS app Dev.
+I'm trying to become iOS app Dev.

 If you want send massage, it can help that ---> j86371224@gmail.com